silverstripe/silverstripe-sitewidecontent-report/docs/en/developer-documentation.md

 In order to customise the columns included in a report you can build a custom extension and apply it to the SitewideContentReport as necessary.

-The build in extensions, for instance, each add custom columns extracted from other modules, and can be used as a base for developing further extensions:
+The built in extensions, for instance, each add custom columns extracted from other modules, and can be used as a base for developing further extensions:

  - `SitewideContentReview` - Integrates with the [content review](https://github.com/silverstripe/silverstripe-contentreview) module.